Ice diving

 Ice diving is a type of penetration diving where the dive takes place under ice.
 Because diving under ice places the diver in an overhead environment typically with only a single entry/exit point, it requires special procedures and equipment.
 Ice diving is done for purposes of recreation, scientific research, public safety (usually search and rescue/recovery) and other professional or commercial reasons.

 The most obvious hazards of ice diving are getting lost under the ice, hypothermia, and regulator failure due to freezing.
 Scuba divers are generally tethered for safety.
 This means that the diver wears a harness to which a line is secured, and the other end of the line is secured above the surface and monitored by an attendant.
 Surface supplied equipment inherently provides a tether, and reduces the risks of regulator first stage freezing as the first stage can be managed by the surface team, and the breathing gas supply is less limited.
 For the surface support team, the hazards include freezing temperatures and falling through thin ice.

+Environment

+Ice diving is underwater diving in water partly or completely covered by ice which may be an overhead obstacle to surfacing at some point of the dive, making ice diving a subclass of penetration diving.
+This can be in fresh or seawater, and the salinity of the water constrains the possible temperature range of the water.
+In fresh water the coldest water is in contact with the ice, at 0 C, and the warmest may be 4 C, some distance below the ice, which is the temperature at which fresh water reaches its highest density.
+In sea water the temperature can be a little lower, around -2 C, depending on salinity.
+Air temperatures can be considerably lower.

+Hazards

+Hazards of ice diving include the general hazards of underwater diving, the specific environmental hazards of penetration diving, in particular the hazard of not finding the exit area, and some hazards that are more specific to the low temperatures.
+There may also be hazards specific to the particular dive site.